toulik-maitra/lammps-md-analysis-code/README.md

 The `oclimax.py` script is a helper tool that processes molecular dynamics (MD) simulation data to calculate neutron scattering spectra.
 Here's what it does in simple terms:

 ### What is it for?
-- It takes the velocity data from your molecular dynamics simulation (from a file called `velocity.dump`)
+- It takes the `velocity.dump` data from your molecular dynamics simulation
 - It converts this data into a format that can be used to calculate how neutrons would scatter off your simulated material
-- It's particularly useful for scientists who want to compare their simulations with real experimental data from neutron scattering facilities

 ### Main Features:
 1. **Easy Setup**: Creates all necessary files and directories automatically